vans163/hallucation_deprecated/README.md

 Every state is hashed with erlang:phash2/1, this makes it possible to restart a session from a disconnection.

+## Limitations

+Erlang R19.1+
+State MUST be a Map
+State can only contain types atom, integer, float, binary and map

 ## Example

 You have a module 'ws_api_actions' which has functions like update_email/1.